Boccherini & Scarlatti

 In a legendary competition with his contemporary George Frideric Handel, Scarlatti is said to have been the better harpsichordist

 while Handel was better at the organ.
-Although his first big gig was in Rome writing operas for the exiled Polish Queen Marie Casimire, Scarlatti is best known for the more than 550 short keyboard sonatas he wrote in the service of Maria Barbara, Princess of Portugal and subsequently Queen of Spain.
+Although Scarlatti’s first big gig was in Rome writing operas for the exiled Polish Queen Marie Casimire, he is best known for the more than 550 short keyboard sonatas he wrote in the service of Maria Barbara, Princess of Portugal and subsequently Queen of Spain.
 These miniature masterpieces combine elements of contemporary comic opera, Iberian folk music, and Scarlatti’s own keyboard pyrotechnics.

 Sirmen was born Maddalena Laura Lombardini and raised in a musical orphanage in Venice (not the Ospedale della Pieta made famous by Antonio Vivaldi).
 While living there she became a protégé of Giuseppe Tartini.
 She toured as a soloist and also with her husband, the violinist Ludovico Sirmen.
 Her published works include violin duets, trios, string quartets, and concertos.